Shorts Sunderland NJ175, Co. Donegal, August 1944

 following:

-Ballyshannon, Eire, where injured members of the crew of
+Hospital, Ballyshannon, Eire, where injured members of the

-yesterday's crash are at the present time, is that the boys
+crew of yesterday's crash are at the present time, is that

-Colbourne are listed as seriously ill.
-F/O Locke
+Allen and Sgt Colbourne are listed as seriously ill.

-reported to the Flight Commanders office this morning and
+F/O Locke reported to the Flight Commanders office this

 Again on the 14th the men's progress was reported on:

-R.A.F.
-Hospital, Halton, England; where more care can be given
+England; where more care can be given them.
+All

-them.
-All members of the unfortunate accident appeared
+members of the unfortunate accident appeared in good

-in good spirits, but Sgt.
-Jeal was in more serious condition
+spirits, but Sgt.
+Jeal was in more serious condition that

 accompanied them in the absence of F/L Stewart, No. 422 M.O.